Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 04:13 And I really appreciate that aspect of it.

-04:15 - One of the things, I mean, bracing more and more as things that can return multiple types, because we definitely can do that in Python.
+04:15 One of the things I'm embracing more and more is things that can return multiple types because we definitely can do that in Python.

-04:22 So arguments that can be set to none, but are either a none or a Boolean, or they can be an a element or a list of those types of elements, those sorts of things are great, because if they're one of the types most of the time, you don't even really think about making sure that it works for the other one.
+04:32 Those sorts of things are great because if they're one of the types most of the time, you don't even really think about making sure that it works for the other one.

-04:58 I think he did something in Python, like created.
+04:58 I think he did something in Python, like created things like that.

 05:02 He created the language and whatnot.

-05:04 And it wasn't until, gosh, I don't know, well into the 2010s or something like that, till type-hinting became a thing in the language.
+05:04 And it wasn't until, gosh, I don't know, well into the 2010s or something like that until type hinting became a thing in the language.

 05:21 So here's my philosophical debate.

-05:48 Well, all of a sudden these types now are super valuable because here he is working explicitly on this thing that he probably decided not to have in his original language.
+05:48 Well, all of a sudden these types now are super valuable because here he is working explicitly on this thing that, you know, he probably decided not to have in his original language.

 05:57 And there's my dilemma.

-06:00 It's helpful for large projects, for tiny little things it's not.
+06:00 It's helpful for large projects for tiny little things.

 06:04 I mean, has it ever bothered you that there are no type declarations in Bash scripts?